steve-stnhbr/visWS22/README.md

+## Framework Description

+This framework uses three.js and d3.js for volume rendering and setting the appearance, respectively.
+The following files are provided:
+* **index.html**: contains the HTML content.
+Please enter your names!
+Otherwise, it does not need to be changed (but can be, if required).
+* **style.css**: CSS styles (can be adjusted, but do not need to be changed).
+* **three.js/build/three.js**: Contains the three.js library. **Do not modify!**
+* **shaders**: Folder containing a dummy vertex and fragment shader. **Add your shaders to this folder!**
+* **js**: Folder containing all JavaScript files. **Add new classes as separate js-files in this folder!**
+    * **vis1.js**: Main script file.
+TODOs for students can be found there.
+Needs to be modified.
+    * **shader.js**: Base shader class.
+Does not need to be modified.
+Derive your custom shader materials from this class!
+    * **testShader.js**: Example shader class demonstrating how to create and use a shader material using external .essl files.
+Should not be used in the final submission.
+    * **fbo.js**: Frame buffer object class for convenience.
+Does not need to be modified.
+    * **camera.js**: Simple orbit camera that moves nicely around our volumes.
+Does not need to be modified.

+Created 2021 by Manuela Waldner, Diana Schalko, amd Laura Luidolt based on the Vis1 Task 1 Qt framework initially created by Johanna Schmidt, Tobias Klein, and Laura Luidolt.

 ## JavaScript

 Javascript files should go to folder 'js' and end with '.js'.
 All new javascript files have to be included in index.html.